 If you would like to change an eating habit, then consider an Eating Habit Profile call, it’s free because I understand that you have already tried multiple diets and programs.

-The call focusses on one eating habit that you would like to change, and we put an action plan together.
+The call focusses on one eating habit that you would like to change, and I get you started with one clear actionable tip.